-Over the past year, I have seen and treated more cases of SIBO than I have in my entire tenure as a physician.
+Over the past year, I have seen and treated more cases of SIBO (Small Intestinal Bacterial Overgrowth) than I have in my entire tenure as a physician.
 Some might ask: “Is it becoming more prevalent?” or “Why are so many people suffering from this condition?”
-The truth is, there are a laundry list of reasons why a patient may develop SIBO – Small Intestinal Bacterial Overgrowth.
+The truth is, there is a laundry list of reasons why a patient may develop SIBO.

-Although the prevalence seems to be increasing, we are also dedicating more time and resources towards researching this chronic condition, which in turn, helps physicians like myself, give you the most impactful remedies possible.
-The more studied SIBO becomes, the more treatments and protocols become available as options to help you heal.
+Although the prevalence seems to be increasing, we are also dedicating more time and resources towards researching this chronic condition, which can help naturopathic physicians like myself give you the most impactful remedies possible.
+The more studied SIBO is, the more natural treatments and protocols become available as options to help you heal.

 If you’re suffering from any of the following conditions, it may be time for you to meet with your physician to rule out SIBO: